 What Does Art Have to do with a Great Smile?

-An artistic dentist works closely with his or her patients to ensure that each of their concerns is addressed, and that the resulting enhancements are beautiful, but just as importantly natural-looking.
-After all, who wants artificial looking teeth?
+An artistic dentist works closely with his or her patients to ensure that each of their concerns is addressed, and that the resulting enhancements are beautiful, but just as importantly natural looking.

 In order to create a seamless look, the dentist may need to combine treatments, such as whitening all the teeth first, then applying porcelain veneers to a few that are disproportional or oddly shaped.
 And some patients may need more extensive treatment, such as a gum lift.
 In this case a cosmetic dentist may work closely with an oral surgeon, to design the improved gumline.